 Our son’s fight with this disease is not over.
-He will face challenges as he gets older, and thankfully, there is an organization that will not stop until a CURE is found! ***Just in the past month, the CFF has successfully put another drug therapy before the FDA.
-It was approved!
+He will face challenges as he gets older, and thankfully, there is an organization that will not stop until a CURE is found! ***Just in the past year, the CFF has successfully put another drug therapy before the FDA.
+It is awaiting approval for Riley's age group.
 This drug therapy has shown such promising data for those with CF.

 This is why we support the Cystic Fibrosis Foundation and why we are attempting to continue funding the organization that will allow our son to grow and prosper.

-We invite you to join us at the Great Strides walk on May 1st at 5:30pm.
+We invite you to join us at the Great Strides walk on May 15th.
 And, please, consider making a donation to this life changing organization.
 Every dollar matters.

 Due to the COVID-19 pandemic, indoor events sponsored by the CF Foundation are strictly prohibited at this time.
 Scheduled outdoor events must adhere to strict requirements to minimize the risk of COVID-19 infection.
 Events may be subject to change at any time based on guidance from the Centers for Disease Control and Prevention and local health officials.